caiosoter/caiosoter/README.md

 ## About me:
 - I	Love playing video games. 🎮
 - Passionate about reading books (especialy Sci-Fi). 📖

+## Connect with me:

+## Tools and Tecnologies: